Although there are countless definitions of mindfulness, we define Mindfulness as the following:

 Mindfulness is the conscious and non-judgmental awareness of the present moment

-Mindfulness is NOT the absence of thoughts.
+It is NOT the absence of thoughts.
 It is not blocking thoughts, and sitting in silence.
 It is not trying to create a “blank” in your brain by sitting on a colorful cushion with your hands on your knees.
 Current scientific evidence suggests that mindfulness meditation may help reduce symptoms of stress, including anxiety and depression, and may help improve sleep.
-Mindfulness teaches you to sink into experiences and engage with them while practicing non-judge mentality of thoughts and acceptance in the present moment.
+It teaches you to sink into experiences and engage with them while practicing a non-judge mentality of thoughts and acceptance in the present moment.

 - Stress management